nand2tetris/nand2tetris_simulator/README.md

 implementing the Jack OS supplied in the Nand2Tetris Software Suite are located under the InstallDir/builtInVMCode directory).

-A Java static method which implements a VM function may communiate with the Virual Machine using any of the following static methods which it inherits from Hack.VMEmulator.BuiltInVMClass:
+A Java static method which implements a VM function may communicate with the Virtual Machine using any of the following static methods which it inherits from Hack.VMEmulator.BuiltInVMClass:

 short readMemory(int address) - returns the value stored in the VM